openshift-kni/commatrix/README.md

 When associating a node to a MachineConfigPool (MCP), the pool is derived directly from the node annotation `machineconfiguration.openshift.io/currentConfig`, expected in the form `rendered-<pool>-<hash>`.
 The pool name is obtained by removing the `rendered-` prefix and trimming the trailing `-<hash>`.

+If MCPs are not present in the cluster (e.g., HyperShift), `nodeGroup` is computed as:
+1) use `hypershift.openshift.io/nodePool` label when available.
+2) otherwise fall back to the node role.

-The resolved pool name is recorded in the `nodePool` field of each matrix entry, and NFT output is generated per pool.
+The resolved group is recorded in the `nodeGroup` field for CSV/JSON/YAML outputs.
+NFT output is generated per node pool (MCP) or node role accordingly.